pydanny/django-party-pack/docs/index.rst

 Why django-party-pack?
 =======================

 Because these are great patterns and tools that beginners should be exposed to right away.
-I've learned them from the various :ref:`contributors`, who of whom are all people I admire as Django and Python developers.
+I've learned them from the various :ref:`contributors`, who are people I admire as Django and Python developers.

 Basic Stuff
 -----------